hainguyenhuy2002/THU-AI4Science-NPU/README.md

-# THU AI4Science NPU Examples
+# THU AI4Science NPU Instruction

-## 1. Ollama Deployment
+## 1. LLM Deployment

 Goal: use Ollama to manage/pull the model, then serve the GGUF model through `llama.cpp` compiled with Ascend CANN.